SophiaLuo50623/CIS-352-P5/ifarith-compiler/discussion.md

 In answering this question, you must use specific examples that you got from running the compiler and generating an output.

+First the compiler updates the pointer
+Then it

 [ Question 4 ]

 This is a larger project, compared to our previous projects.
 This